pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * edit: chords on lyrics not up to date until after validate?
 * move follower key offset to options page
 * make the user edit field a "regular" field, so any change can be undone or saved.
 Update the field only if unknown.
-* player: in pause, reposition, play with up/down arrows or scroll, continues from new location with space bar hit
 * And it seems to want to default to my last name change, rather than a default of my name - not sure if that is definable.
 * Metadata fields are caseless.
 The software will Capitalize All Fields As Required.